Quick Start

 E2E

-GAIA comes with the default Remix deployment configuration.
+GAIA comes with the default React Router 7 deployment configuration.
 You can change this to whatever deployment process you prefer.

 DIY

-If you’re familiar with deploying Node applications, the built-in Remix app server is production-ready.
+If you're familiar with deploying Node applications, the built-in React Router 7 app server is production-ready.

 Make sure to deploy the output of npm run build